-As a part of this, internal policies, governance structures and public commitments have been approved and implemented in the organisation.
-Gard is committed to Agenda 2030 and use the United Nations SDG's as framework, when defining the ambitions and targets for running a sustainable business.
-Gard is also a signatory to the ten principles of the United Nations Global Compact and The Principles for Sustainable Ocean Business.
+As a part of this, internal policies, governance structures and public commitments have been approved and implemented in the organization.
+Gard is committed to Agenda 2030 and uses the United Nations SDG's as framework, when defining the ambitions and targets for running a sustainable business.
+Gard is also a signatory to the ten principles of the United Nations Global Compact and the UN Sustainable Ocean Principles

-Gard is a responsible investor and continue to increase the focus on sustainable investments in its portfolio.
+Gard is a responsible investor and continues to increase the focus on sustainable investments in its portfolio.
 One "global impact" portfolio has been established, focusing on equity investments that are aligned with the ambitions set out in the UN Sustainable Development Goals.
 Gard fully supports the UN Principles of Responsible Investment and actively encourage the principals' fund managers to sign up to them.
 These Principles recognise that long term sustainable returns are dependent on stable, well-functioning and well governed social, environmental and economic systems.